Indonesian girl, 7, found dead after day-long quake rescue effort

 "The mother was very hopeful.
 Azka survived, while Cika didn't.
 That's what makes me sad," Kolibu said.

-Before Cika was found, authorities said 39 people were still missing as the rescue effort continued to be hindered by hammering rain and potentially deadly aftershocks.
+Before Cika was found, authorities said 39 people were still missing as the rescue effort was hindered by hammering rain and potentially deadly aftershocks.

+Many of those killed in the quake were children, some in classes at school, according to officials.

+More than 2,000 people were injured, 56,000 houses were damaged and more than 62,000 people were forced to evacuate to shelters, leaving many homeless without adequate supplies.

 © 2022 AFP